 Our "Secret" Ingredients

 Shhh its a secret but I’ll tell you, we use lots of fresh peppers.
-Yep, you guessed right - Habanero Peppers, bell peppers, and more peppers with a combination of onion, garlic, smoked herring, and seasoning.
+Yep, you guessed right - Habanero Peppers, bell peppers, and more peppers with a combination of onion, garlic, smoked herring, and natural seasoning.